JarnoRalli/gstreamer-examples/docker/README.md

 ## 1.1 Installing Docker

-Before creating the docker image, you need to install Nvidia's Container Toolkit.
+If you want to create a Docker image that uses Nvidia's GPU, you first need to install Nvidia's Container Toolkit.
 Instructions can be found here:

 * https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html